 - A detailed resume that highlights your related skills and experience.

 - Cover Letter that explains your specific interest in the Fleet Superintendent position with the City of Gilroy.

-- A list of five work-related references with contact information (Note: references will not be contacted without candidate’s authorization and this step is not completed until after the interview process.)
+- A list of three work-related references with contact information (Note: references will not be contacted without candidate’s authorization and this step is not completed until after the interview process.)

-This recruitment is continuous/open until filled.
+This recruitment is open until filled.
 Complete application packets will be reviewed as submitted and the City may schedule interviews at any time.

 There you can apply online by clicking on the job title you are interested in and clicking on the “Apply” link.
 After viewing the Job Description, click the ‘Apply’ tab.
 If this is the first time you are applying using our online job application, you will need to create an account and select a Username and Password.
 After your account has been established, you can import your resume from LinkedIn, upload it from a saved document on your computer, or manually enter your personal information.
 This application will be saved and used to apply for future job openings.
 You will also be required to complete a supplemental questionaire.

 Only the most qualified applicants with the most relevant experience and education will be invited to continue in the selection process.
 Candidates identified for further consideration will be required to submit criminal conviction information via a supplemental questionnaire.
 In addition, final candidates for the position are required to pass a background check, State of California Department of Justice criminal records check, credit check, required medical evaluation/testing, and drug screen, given at the City’s expense, prior to appointment.
 If special accommodations are necessary at any stage of the selection process, please contact the Human Resources Department right away.

 Attention: Communication regarding your status in this recruitment process will be conducted via e-mail.
 Be sure to include an e-mail address on the employment application.
 Applicants are responsible for notifying Human Resources of any changes to an e-mail address and/or other contact information.